Bacon's Castle |

 Confederate earthworks that were part of the defenses of Williamsburg, also known as the Kingsmill Wharf Batteries (three, at least one still exists).
 Probably used by the Union when they occupied the town in 1862.

-A Patriot earthwork battery from the American Revolution still exists at Burwell's Landing, near the later CSA work.
+A Patriot earthwork battery, one of two, from the American Revolution still exists at Burwell's Landing, near the later CSA works.
 It was captured by the British in 1781.
+State marker located on US 60 at VA 199.

 Wolstenholme Towne